Bricktech2000/Atto-8/asm/README.md

 | ---------------------- | -------------------------------------------- |
 | `/# (.*)$/` and `/#$/` | Textually replace with `""`                  |
 | `/@ (.*)$/`            | Textually replace with contents of file `$1` |

+## Optimization

+Assembler optimizations assume the carry flag is always clear, and may leave the carry flag in an unspecified state.
+Consequently, program behavior may be altered during the optimization stage.
+Instructions annotated with the `@dyn` directive are guaranteed to be left unaltered.
+Instructions `clc`, `sec` and `flc` are guaranteed to be left unaltered.

 ## Tokens